structuralbioinformatics/ModCRElib/README.md

 ## Example 3
 Scan dna sequence for binding sites
 #### ------
-5) pwm/make_scan_ready.py is file that generates a database file of the predicted pwms from the previous step that are in the correct format for scanning.<br/>
+5) bin/make_scan_ready.py is file that generates a database file of the predicted pwms from the previous step that are in the correct format for scanning.<br/>
-    -line 4 references "database.txt" (the generated database file from pwm.sh) and the name of the new file to be used for scanning<br/>
+    arg 1 = location of the input database file<br/>
+    arg 2 = location of the output database file<br/>
-6) scan_sequence.sh is the script to run a scan with.
+6) scan_sequence.sh is the script to run a scan with.<br/>
     -i The dna sequence file in fasta format that is to be scanned<br/>
     -o the name of the output folder<br/>
     -s the species identifier (if restricting scan to TFs of a given specie)<br/>